Eligibility, Categories & More for the Webster Awards

 • Only one story should be in any PDF uploaded,

-• For online text-based submissions, or regarding submissions in the Multimedia category, please upload a readable screen grab (JPEG) as your story was displayed, or a PDF’d version of this, or if need be, provide a link to the story that is not behind a paywall,
+• For online text-based submissions, or regarding submissions in the Innovative Journalism category, please upload a readable screen grab (JPEG) as your story was displayed, or a PDF’d version of this, or if need be, provide a link to the story that is not behind a paywall,

 • For radio/audio/podcast entries, please provide an MP3 audio file no greater than 2GB in size,